Clearlingo Editing and Proofreading

 Is it Charles' book or Charles's book?

-And, finally, if the Jones family own a house.
+And if the Jones family owns a house.
 Whose house is it?
-The Jones’s house, the Jones’ house or the Joneses’ house?
+The Jones’s house, the Jones’ house, the Joneses house or the Joneses’ house?

 Singular possessive

-With nouns that do not end in a s, we use an apostrophe and an s (‘s) to indicate that something belongs to someone or something .
+With nouns that don't end in a s, use an apostrophe and an s (‘s) to indicate that something belongs to someone or something.

-An apostrophe never indicates plural, so when you see "banana's and apple's" on a sign, it is wrong.
+An apostrophe s ('s) never makes it plural (more than one thing), so when you see banana's and apple's on a sign, it is wrong.

 Singular possessive noun ending in s

-But, with a singular noun that ends in s, x, or z sound, the final s may be left off if it makes it difficult to pronounce, though it would be preferable to rearrange the words.
+But, with a singular noun that ends in s, x, or z sound, it depends on how it sounds.
+The extra s can be left off if it makes it difficult to pronounce or sound odd.
+Though if you can then it's better to just rearrange the words.

 The fox’s hole – easy to say so we can leave the s

-The catharsis’ effect – difficult to pronounce with an extra s, so we can leave it off
+The catharsis’ effect – difficult to pronounce with an extra s (catharsis's), so we can leave it off, but leave the apostrophe

 Names